-You must achieve a minimum of 40% in both aggregated coursework marks and in any final examination, with an overall grade of C- (50%) or better, to pass each course.
-Any deviation to this will be advised on the Course Descriptor.
+Learners must achieve a minimum of 40% in both aggregated coursework marks and in any final examination, with an overall grade of C- (50%) or better, to pass each course.
+Any deviation to this will be advised on the Course Descriptor which is provided to learners in the Course Outline.